astronomer/docs/learn/airflow-cohere.md

 import CodeBlock from '@theme/CodeBlock';
 import recipe_suggestions from '!!raw-loader!../code-samples/dags/airflow-cohere/recipe_suggestions.py';

-[Cohere](https://cohere.com/) is a platform where you can implement language AI that provides an API to access cutting-edge large language models (LLMs).
+[Cohere](https://cohere.com/) is a natural language processing (NLP) platform that provides to access cutting-edge large language models (LLMs).
 The [Cohere Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-cohere/stable/index.html) offers modules to easily integrate Cohere with Airflow.

 In this tutorial, you use Airflow and the Cohere Airflow provider to generate recipe suggestions based on a list of ingredients and countries of recipe origin.
-You create embeddings of the recipes and dimensionality reduction to plot recipe similarity in two dimensions with Cohere's tools.
+Additionally, you create embeddings of the recipes and perform dimensionality reduction using principal component analysis (PCA) to plot recipe similarity in two dimensions.

 ## Why use Airflow with Cohere?